grahammendick/NavigationNewline/README.md

 Running `npm start` displays the welcome message and hyperlink.
 Clicking the link displays the list of newline's books.

 ## Strongly Typed Data
+The student learns that they pass strongly typed data when navigating.
+There's no need to convert values to and from strings.

+The REST API only returns five books at a time.
+We'll add numbered hyperlinks so the user can page through all the books.
+We add a page prop to the Books component and give it a default value of 1.
+Including this page prop in the useEffect dependencies ensures the fetch runs when the page changes.

+We build the hyperlink to the 3rd page, for example, by passing the page number 3 in navigation data.
+We don't have to convert it to a string because we pass strongly typed data with the Navigation router, `<NavigationLink stateKey=”books” navigationData={{ page: 3 }} />`.

+We update the App component to pass the navigation data to the renderView function.
+We change the renderView function to take the page number from navigation data and pass it into the Books component, `books.renderView = ({ page }) => <Books page={page} />`.

+We don't have to convert it from a string to a number because the Navigation router passes strongly typed data.
+We prove this by adding PropType validation to the Books component that checks the page prop is a number.

+We still haven't defined a route for the ‘books’ State yet.
+But it doesn't matter, we can navigate and pass data without one.
+Later on, we'll configure a route that makes the page number a route parameter.
+The Navigation router will automatically update the URLs of the paging hyperlinks.

+Running `npm start` allows the book list to be paged.

 ## Programmatic Navigation
 ## Routes
 ## Refresh Navigation